Betty Lane: Life

-Born in Washington, D.C. on 30 Sept 1907, Betty (born Elizabeth Thoburn) Lane was the youngest of six children born to a Marine officer, Rufus Herman Lane and Gertrude Eleanor Mills.
-Lane began painting in watercolor around age 9.
+Born in Washington, D.C., on 30 September 1907, Betty (born Elizabeth Thoburn) Lane was the youngest of six children born to a Marine officer, Rufus Herman Lane and Gertrude Eleanor Mills.
+Lane began painting in watercolor around age nine.
 After high school Lane enrolled at the Corcoran College of Art and Design.
 Unhappy at Corcoran, she transferred to the Massachusetts Normal Art School.

 Career

 In 1928 Lane traveled to Paris and studied with André Lhote.
-In 1929 Lane returned to the United States, living in Falls Church, Virginia and Washington, D.C.
+In 1929 Lane returned to the United States, living in Falls Church, Virginia, and Washington, D.C.
 It was during this period that Lane's work came to the attention of Duncan Phillips.
 In April 1931 Lane was part of an exhibition at the Phillips Memorial Gallery with John Marin and Harold Weston.

-Between 1930 and 1939 Lane lived in Cambridge, England and Paris, France.
+Between 1930 and 1939 Lane lived in Cambridge, England, and Paris, France.
 From 1939 to 1946 Lane was living in Ontario, Canada.

 In 1946 Lane moved to the United States, teaching at Miss Porter's School from 1952 until 1965.
 During this time Lane began making works in woodblock printing, silkscreen, ceramics, and glass.

 After 1960 Lane lived in Brewster, Massachusetts, visiting Greece, Mexico, the Soviet Union, and Australia.
-Lane died in Brewster, Massachusetts in 1996.
+Lane died in Brewster, Massachusetts, in 1996.

 In 1977, Lane became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.